thecoder75/liveme-pro-tools/README.md

 * * *

 ### FFMPEG No Longer Required?
-Dependancy on FFMPEG has been removed.
 You can choose to use a basic built-in concat system now to join the chunks downloaded without needing to have FFMPEG installed on your computer.
+Or for better support, you can still use FFMPEG settings.

 If you wish to transcode the downloads, then you will need to have FFMPEG installed.

-~~FFMPEG is required to combined the downloaded playlist chunks and if transcoding of the downloaded replays are preferred.
-There is no way at this time to download replays without having FFMPEG installed.~~

 * * *